 The FASB's new leases standard Accounting Standard Update ("ASU") 2016-02 Leases (Topic 842) was issued on February 25, 2016 and is intended to improve financial reporting about leasing transactions.
 The standard affects all companies and other organizations that lease assets such as real estate, airplanes, and manufacturing equipment.
 The standard will require organizations that lease assets referred to as "Lessees" to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
 An organization is to provide disclosures designed to enable users of financial statements to understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements concerning additional information about the amounts recorded in the financial statements.
 Under the new guidance, a lessee will be required to recognize assets and liabilities for leases with lease terms of more than 12 months.
 Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
-However, unlike current GAAP which requires only capital leases to be recognized on the balance sheet the new standard will require both types of leases (i.e. operating and capital) to be recognized on the balance sheet.
+However, unlike current GAAP which requires only capital leases to be recognized on the balance sheet, the new standard will require both types of leases (i.e. operating and finance) to be recognized on the balance sheet.
 The FASB lessee accounting model will continue to account for both types of leases.
-The capital lease will be accounted for in a manner similar to operating leases under existing GAAP, except that lessees will recognize a lease liability and a lease asset for all of those leases.
+The finance lease will be accounted for in substantially the same manner as capital leases are accounted for under existing GAAP.
+The operating lease will be accounted for in a manner similar to operating leases under existing GAAP, except that lessees will recognize a lease liability and a lease asset for all of those leases.

-The standard will be effective for financial statements issued for annual periods, and interim periods within these annual periods, beginning December 15, 2018, with early adoption permitted.
-See Note 5 for the Company's current lease commitments.
+The standard will be effective for financial statements issued for annual periods, and interim periods within these annual periods, beginning after December 15, 2018, with early adoption permitted.
+See Note 5 to our Consolidated Financial Statements for the Company's current lease commitments.
 The Company plans to use the modified retrospective approach to implement the standard and is currently evaluating the effect that implementation will have on its consolidated financial position, results of operations and cash flows.